szilard/GBM-perf/README.md

 was not included in the current GBM/GBT benchmark.
 However, people might still be interested if there has been any improvements since 2016 and Spark 2.0.

-With Spark 2.4.2 as of 2019-05-05 there seems to have been improvements in the memory usage, it does not crash anymore out-of-memory on the 10M data, though it still uses way more RAM than the other tools (it's hard to measure exact RAM usage, as Spark is filling up all the available RAM quickly, not doing garbage collection unless it's forced to).
-Also, the accuracy issue for larger data has been fixed.
-Nevertheless, Spark MLlib GBT is still very slow:
+With Spark 2.4.2 as of 2019-05-05  the accuracy issue for larger data has been fixed, but the speed and the memory footprint did not improve:

 size  | time lgbm [s] | time spark [s] | ratio | AUC lgbm | AUC spark
 ------|---------------|----------------|-------|----------|-------------